dihedron/fpm-ghostty/README.md

-# fpm-zig
+# fpm-ghostty

-A simple Makefile to create `.deb` and `.rpm` packages of the minisign signature verification tool.
+A simple Makefile to create `.deb` and `.rpm` packages of the ghostty shell.

 ## Building a [deb|rpm] package

-In order to build the package for the latest verion of the minisign tool for Ubuntu or Debian based Linux distributions, run the Makefile as follows:
+In order to build the package for the latest verion of the ghostty shell for Ubuntu or Debian based Linux distributions, run the Makefile as follows:

 ```bash
 $> make deb